PolicyEngine/policyengine-app/src/posts/articles/louisiana-flat-tax.md

 As policymakers evaluate reforms such as these, analytical tools like PolicyEngine offer critical insights into the impacts on diverse household compositions and the broader economy.

 We invite you to explore our [additional analyses](https://policyengine.org/us/research) and use [PolicyEngine](https://policyengine.org/us) to calculate your own tax benefits or design custom policy reforms.

-1. HLS 243ES-13 also converted the graduated corporate tax rate to a flat 5.5% rate, increasing the state sales tax from 4.45% to 5%, and eliminating the corporate franchise tax.
-PolicyEngine does not currently model these policies.